meti78/NLP/README.md

-Implementation of Natural Language Processing on restaurant reviews using Gaussian naive bayes \n p.s. dataset is uploaded
+Implementing Natural Language Processing on restaurant reviews using Gaussian Naive Bayes.
+The goal of this project is to analyze and classify restaurant reviews based on their sentiment, such as positive or negative.